Regular Retirement Plan 403(b)

 Effective June 1, 2012, the University will no longer contribute to the 457(b) non-qualified tax-deferred compensation plan

 To participate in this plan, an employee must be eligible to participate in the University's Regular Retirement Plan or Supplemental Retirement Plan and must contribute the maximum amount permitted by law to those plans.
-The investment options under this plan include all the funds currently offered by TIAA-CREF under the retirement plans.
-Enrollment packets for this plan are available in the Human Resources Office.
+The investment options under this plan include all the funds currently offered by TIAA under the retirement plans.
+Enrollment packets for this plan are available in the Office of Human Resources.

 Mortgages and Refinancing

 Employees are offered mortgage, home equity and title insurance products, at reduced rates and fees.
-Information is available in the Human Resources Office.
+Information is available in the Office of Human Resources.

 Social Security and Medicare